 Walker amassed a 315-163 record in his high school head coaching career.
 He was also head coach at Lawton-Bronson (1986-90) and at Galva-Holstein (1993-2001) before taking over Sioux City North.
 Walker was an honorable-mention All-North Central Conference football player at Morningside College.

 Head Coach Brittany Lange said, “I am more than excited to welcome Coach Walker to the Maverick program and family.
 He is a man and coach of great integrity, work ethic, and has an unbelievable passion for teaching the game.
 He has been successful wherever he has been and is highly respected locally by both his peers and players.
 I am confident and looking forward to Coach Walker fitting in wonderfully and providing an added element to our program."

-He and his wife, Nancy, have two children, a son Alex and a daughter Alissa.
+He and his wife, Nancy, have two children, have a son, Alex, and a daughter, Alissa.